cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/ls_info.rst

    Mandatory arguments to long options are mandatory for short options too.

-   -a, --all
+   .. option:: -a, --all

       do not ignore entries starting with .

-   -A, --almost-all
+   .. option:: -A, --almost-all

       do not list implied . and ..

-   -b, --escape
-      print C-style escapes for nongraphic characters

-       --block-size=SIZE
-              scale sizes by SIZE before printing them; e.g., '--block-size=M' prints sizes in units of 1,048,576 bytes; see SIZE format below

-       -B, --ignore-backups
-              do not list implied entries ending with ~

-       -c     with -lt: sort by, and show, ctime (time of last modification of file status information); with -l: show ctime and sort by name; otherwise: sort by ctime, newest first

-       -C     list entries by columns

-       --color[=WHEN]
+   .. option:: --color[=WHEN]

-              colorize the output; WHEN can be 'always' (default if omitted), 'auto', or 'never'; more info below
+      colorize the output; WHEN can be ``'always'`` (default if omitted), ``'auto'``, or ``'never'``.

-       -d, --directory
-              list directories themselves, not their contents

-       -D, --dired
-              generate output designed for Emacs' dired mode

-       -f     do not sort, enable -aU, disable -ls --color

-       -F, --classify
+   .. option:: -F, --classify

-              append indicator (one of */=>@|) to entries
+      append type indicator (one of '\*/=>@|') to entries.

-       --file-type
-              likewise, except do not append '*'

-       --format=WORD
-              across -x, commas -m, horizontal -x, long -l, single-column -1, verbose -l, vertical -C

-       --full-time
-              like -l --time-style=full-iso

-       -g     like -l, but do not list owner

-       --group-directories-first
-              group directories before files;

-              can be augmented with a --sort option, but any use of --sort=none (-U) disables grouping

-       -G, --no-group
-              in a long listing, don't print group names

-   -h, --human-readable
+   .. option:: -h, --human-readable

-      with -l and/or -s, print human readable sizes (e.g., 1K 234M 2G)
+      with -l and/or -s, print human readable sizes (e.g., 1K 234M 2G).

-       --si   likewise, but use powers of 1000 not 1024

-       -H, --dereference-command-line
-              follow symbolic links listed on the command line

-       --dereference-command-line-symlink-to-dir
-              follow each command line symbolic link

-              that points to a directory

-       --hide=PATTERN
-              do not list implied entries matching shell PATTERN (overridden by -a or -A)

-       --indicator-style=WORD
-              append indicator with style WORD to entry names: none (default), slash (-p), file-type (--file-type), classify (-F)

-       -i, --inode
+   .. option:: -i, --inode

       print the index number of each file

-       -I, --ignore=PATTERN
+   .. option:: -I, --ignore=PATTERN

       do not list implied entries matching shell PATTERN

-       -k, --kibibytes
-              default to 1024-byte blocks for disk usage
+   .. option:: -l

-       -l     use a long listing format
+      use a long listing format.

+   .. option:: -o

+      like -l, but do not list group information.

-       -L, --dereference
+   .. option:: -L, --dereference

-              when showing file information for a symbolic link, show information for the file the link references rather than for the link itself
+      when showing file information for a symbolic link, show information for the file the link references rather than for the link itself.

-       -m     fill width with a comma separated list of entries

-       -n, --numeric-uid-gid
-              like -l, but list numeric user and group IDs

-       -N, --literal
-              print raw entry names (don't treat e.g. control characters specially)

-       -o     like -l, but do not list group information

-       -p, --indicator-style=slash
-              append / indicator to directories

-       -q, --hide-control-chars
-              print ? instead of nongraphic characters

-       --show-control-chars
-              show nongraphic characters as-is (the default, unless program is 'ls' and output is a terminal)

-       -Q, --quote-name
-              enclose entry names in double quotes

-       --quoting-style=WORD
-              use quoting style WORD for entry names: literal, locale, shell, shell-always, shell-escape, shell-escape-always, c, escape
+   .. option:: -R, --recursive

+      list subdirectories recursively.

-       -r, --reverse
+   .. option:: -r, --reverse

-              reverse order while sorting
+      reverse order while sorting.

-       -R, --recursive
-              list subdirectories recursively

-   -s, --size
-      print the allocated size of each file, in blocks

-   -S
-      sort by file size, largest first

    --sort=WORD

-              sort by WORD instead of name: none (-U), size (-S), time (-t), version (-v), extension (-X)
+      sort by WORD instead of name: none (-U), size (-S), time (-t), version (-v), extension (-X).

-       --time=WORD
-              with -l, show time as WORD instead of default modification time: atime or access or use (-u); ctime or status (-c); also use specified time as sort key if --sort=time (newest first)

-       --time-style=STYLE
-              with  -l, show times using style STYLE: full-iso, long-iso, iso, locale, or +FORMAT; FORMAT is interpreted like in 'date'; if FORMAT is FORMAT1<newline>FORMAT2, then FORMAT1 applies to non-recent files and FORMAT2 to recent files; if STYLE is prefixed with 'posix-', STYLE takes effect only outside the POSIX locale

-       -t     sort by modification time, newest first

-       -T, --tabsize=COLS
-              assume tab stops at each COLS instead of 8
+   .. option:: -c

-       -u     with -lt: sort by, and show, access time; with -l: show access time and sort by name; otherwise: sort by access time, newest first
+      with -lt: sort by, and show, ctime (time of last modification of file status information);
+      with -l: show ctime and sort by name; otherwise: sort by ctime, newest first.

+   .. option:: -S

+      sort by file size, largest first.

+   .. option:: -t

+      sort by modification time, newest first

+   .. option:: -U

-       -U     do not sort; list entries in directory order
+      do not sort; list entries in directory order.

+   .. option:: -v

-       -v     natural sort of (version) numbers within text
+      natural sort of (version) numbers within text.

-       -w, --width=COLS
-              set output width to COLS.
-0 means no limit
+   .. option:: -X

+      sort alphabetically by entry extension.

+   .. option:: -x

-       -x     list entries by lines instead of by columns
+      list entries by lines instead of by columns.

-       -X     sort alphabetically by entry extension

-       -Z, --context
-              print any security context of each file

-       -1     list one file per line.
-Avoid '\n' with -q or -b

-       The SIZE argument is an integer and optional unit (example: 10K is 10*1024).
-Units are K,M,G,T,P,E,Z,Y (powers of 1024) or KB,MB,... (powers of 1000).

-       Using color to distinguish file types is disabled both by default and with --color=never.
-With --color=auto, ls emits color codes only when standard output is connected to a  terminal.
-The
-       LS_COLORS environment variable can change the settings.
-Use the dircolors command to set it.

-   Exit status:
-       0      if OK,

-       1      if minor problems (e.g., cannot access subdirectory),

-       2      if serious trouble (e.g., cannot access command-line argument).